chingu-voyages/v47-tier2-team-15/README.md

 ## Key Features
-1. **Cryptocurrency Data:** Access real-time market data, including market cap, volume, price, and changes.
+1. **Cryptocurrency Data:** Access real-time market data, including market cap, volume, and price changes.
-2. **Cryptocurrency Information:** Dive into detailed info for each cryptocurrency, including name, symbol, price, 24-hour changes, volume, supply, and market cap.
+2. **Cryptocurrency Information:** Dive into detailed information for each cryptocurrency, including name, symbol, price, 1-hour, 24-hour, and 7-day changes, volume, supply, and market cap.
-3. **Search:** Easily search for cryptocurrencies by name or symbol to quickly find the desired information.
+3. **Search:** Easily search for cryptocurrencies by name to quickly find the desired information.
 4. **Portfolio:** View and manage your favorite cryptocurrencies in one place.
-Add favorites directly from the main crypto page or individual cryptocurrency details.
+Easily add coins from both the main crypto page and your user portfolio.
 5. **News:** Stay informed with the latest cryptocurrency news and updates.
 Get insights into market trends, regulatory developments, and technology advancements.